-The most common living until the late 19th century, turf houses are an important part of Iceland’s history.
-They tell stories of the country’s past – stories of survival and ingenuity, of making the most of the raw material available in that particular geography; of progress and hope, of man’s eternal quest to make himself a little more comfortable.
+The most common dwelling until the late 19th century, turf houses are an important part of Iceland’s history.
+They tell stories of the country’s past: stories of survival and ingenuity, of making the most of the few raw material available, of progress and hope, and of the eternal human quest to make life little more comfortable.

-Today most of these heritage structures belong to the National Museum of Iceland.
-And here is a list of some of our favourite turf houses, which you can visit as part of your Iceland cruise:
+Turf houses are difficult to maintain and easily reabsorbed by the landscape.
+Today, most of the surviving such heritage structures belong to the National Museum of Iceland.
+Here is a list of some of our favourite turf houses, which you can visit as part of your Iceland cruise:

 The birthplace of Jon Sigurdsson, the leader of the 19th century Icelandic independence movement, Hrafnseyri is now a museum.

-Scenic views and great cakes served in one of the turf houses make this a perfect stop on our Dynjandi waterfall tour from the Isafjordur port.
+Stunning fjord-side views, regular whale sightings, and great cakes served in the turf house make this a favourite stop on our Dynjandi waterfall tour from the Isafjordur port.

-At the end of the old mountain road from Isafjordur and overlooking the Bolungarvik beach is Osvor – a replica of a traditional Icelandic fishing station from the 19th century; complete with a rowing boat, a hut with tools and equipment, a salt house and a drying shed.
+At the end of the old coast road from Isafjordur, overlooking Bolungarvik beach, is Osvor – a replica of a traditional Icelandic fishing station from the 19th century; complete with a rowing boat, a hut with tools and equipment, a salt house and a drying shed.

 If you’re lucky, you will meet the curator, who dressed in a traditional fisherman’s outfit will offer you glimpse of a long gone past and life of fishermen in that era.

 It is possible to visit Osvor on some our private tours from the Isafjordur port.
 Depending on what you are interested, take your pick from a tour to Bolafjall mountain, Osvor and Bolungarvik or a tour of the Westfjords Villages.